f5devcentral/f5-agility-labs-nginx/docs/class15/lab1/lab1.md

 ### Processors

 `Processors` are the available processors that have been enabled to be used by AIGW.
-They are applied to incoming and reponse requests using `profiles`.
+They are applied to incoming and response requests using `profiles`.
 Different processors can be used for different use cases.
 For example, a processors can look for **prompt injection** attacks while others can inspect requests for **pii** data.
 You can also apply multiple processors to any given request or response.

 ```yaml
 processors: